 - enabled using Windows’ native file dialogs instead of custom implementations: “Settings” → “Emulator” → “Options” → “Use native file dialogs”.
 The custom implementations work much slower and also don’t support navigating forward/

 Multilanguage user interface

-Besides English and a partial Japanese translation, the user interface is translated to Russian and Brazilian Portuguese.
+Besides English, the user interface is translated to multiple languages.